Becoming a Pastoral Leader in

-A pastoral leader is a lay person licensed under special appointment or circumstances to exercise pastoral and/or administrative responsibility in a congregation.
-Pastoral Leaders may be licensed to regularly lead the offices authorized by the Book of Common Prayer (BCP).
+A pastoral leader is a lay person licensed to exercise pastoral and/or administrative responsibility in a congregation.
+Pastoral Leaders are licensed to regularly lead the daily office services authorized by the Book of Common Prayer (BCP) as well as An Order for the Distribution of the Reserved Sacrament by a Pastoral Leader.
 This ministry is licensed under the provisions of the canon for licensed lay persons, and a pastoral leader must be a confirmed adult communicant in good standing in the Episcopal Church.

 Pastoral leaders are individuals with exceptional spiritual and personal maturity, with demonstrated gifts in conducting worship, administration, discernment, pastoral care, Christian formation, and proclamation.